dkelly255/fitness-app/README.md

     - Acceptance Criteria:
             - 1 The form should allow me to enter my name, email address, and provide the details of my enquiry
             - 2 The form should be available to anonymous shoppers/users, as well as users logged in
-            - 3 If a user is logged in while accessing the form, their name & email should pre-populate to contribute to a positive UX
+            - 3 If a user is logged in while accessing the form, their name & email should pre-populate (Positive UX)

+- Sign Up to the Fitness App Newsletter by entering my details in the Newsletter form in the site footer
+    - Acceptance Criteria:
+            - 1 The form should allow me to enter my email address to specify where the newsletter should be sent
+            - 2 I should have to consent to the site Privacy statement before being accepted into the newsletter distribution
+            - 3 The signup form should be available on all site pages via the footer

 ### *As a store owner I can:*
 - Add a product so that I can Add new items to my store